Clarenth/udemyGoMoviesV2/README.md

 # udemyGoMoviesV2
-Udemy course by Trevor Sawler using Golang, React Typescript, Postgres, and Docker
+Udemy course by Trevor Sawler using Golang, React Typescript, Postgres, and Docker.
+Rrebuilt using the newest version of his course.